minetest-mods/throwing/README.md

 ## Configuration

-The settings are the following (they all default to true):
+The settings are the following:
 ```
 throwing.enable_arrow = true
 throwing.enable_golden_arrow = true